caru/StenoTutor/README.md

 * Accuracy recording, including average session accuracy, accuracy level up limits, average accuracy per word and a mixed speed/accuracy based word selection
 * Font colors and GUI colors configuration file
 * GUI interface, eg: buttons
-* Word dictation via speech synthesis

 Changelog
 ---------

 *Version 0.0.3*
 * Added speech synthesis capability.
-Currently, new levels are announced.
-Sound can be turned of in session.properties, property name session.isSoundEnabled
+Currently, new levels are announced and session WPM are announced periodically.
+All this is fine tunable in session.properties.
 * Added pause/resume current lesson with TAB key.
 You can resume with any key or chord, and the stroke will be printed in the input buffer.
 * Input is now directly taken from Plover standard output.
 * Fixed bug: word backlisting was not working properly with multiple words per line.